- What Is HIPAA?

 Group health plans and issuers may not set up rules for one person’s eligibility (including continued eligibility) to enroll under the terms of the plan based on “health status-related factors.”
 These factors include your health status, medical conditions (physical or mental), past medical claims, receipt of health care, medical history, genetic information, and evidence of insurability or disability.
 For example, you cannot be excluded or dropped from coverage under your group health plan just because you develop cancer.

 Also, group plans and issuers may not require a person to pay a premium or contribution that’s greater than that for a similarly situated person based on a health status-related factor.
+So, you cannot be charged more just because you’ve had cancer in the past.
 On the other hand, if the employer raised everyone’s rates or completely stopped offering health coverage, it would not violate HIPAA.

-Can a group health plan or group health insurance issuer require me to pass a physical exam to be eligible to enroll in the plan?
+Can a group health plan or group health insurance issuer require me to pass a physical exam before I can enroll in the plan?
 I have some side effects from the cancer treatment that may take a long time to go away.

-No. A group health plan or group health insurance issuer may not make you pass a physical exam for enrollment.
-Even if you’re a late enrollee, you cannot be required to pass a physical exam to be eligible for coverage.
+No. A group health plan or group health insurance issuer cannot make you pass a physical exam for enrollment.
+Even if you’re a late enrollee, you cannot be required to pass a physical exam to get coverage.

 My group health plan requires that I complete a detailed health history questionnaire and subtracts Health Points for prior or current health conditions.
 In order to enroll in the plan, I must score 70 out of 100 total points.
 I scored only 50 points and was denied eligibility in the plan.
 Is this allowed?